danielcayer/F5-Symposium-2022-301a/docs/class8/module09/lab1.rst

 SSH to your active BIG-IP and view your persistence records.
 In TMSH run the following command::

-   show /ltm persistence persistence-records
+   show /ltm persistence persist-records

 Note the CLI/TMSH prompt, you can find the sync status and the BIG-IP state.

 For this lab, if you have any persistence records delete them::

-  delete /ltm persistence persistence-records
+  delete /ltm persistence persist-records

 Browse to **http://10.1.10.100** and refresh the page few times.